Éric Fombonne: Research

-At McGill University, Fombonne has consolidated the Autism Spectrum Disorder program at the Montreal Children's Hospital since his appointment there in 2001.
+At McGill University, Fombonne has consolidated the autism spectrum disorder program at the Montreal Children's Hospital since his appointment there in 2001.
 He currently heads an autism research program directed at evaluating environmental risk factors, such as vaccines and environmental neurotoxicants, and investigating genetic risks associated with the heritability of autism.
 He has also been involved in several molecular genetic studies of autism, and in outcome studies of autism spectrum disorders.

 Fombonne recently conducted a metanalysis of available epidemiological evidence of the prevalence of autism.
 His review concluded that the prevalence rate for autism is 25/10,000 and the rate of all pervasive developmental disorders around 90/10,000.
 However, he also noted several more recent studies indicating a much higher prevalence rate than this with a broader inclusion basis.
 He attributes the apparent rise in autism cases to wider recognition of the condition, and argues that claims of an 'autism epidemic' are unfounded unless proven otherwise.
 In 2001, he told the BBC "That rates in recent surveys are substantially higher than 30 years ago merely reflects the adoption of a much broader concept of autism, a recognition of autism among normally intelligent subjects and an improved identification of persons with autism."
 However, he also states that a real change in the incidence of autism in human populations may also have contributed to the upward trends and that environmental risk factors that may influence these changes should be examined.

-Published works
+Publications

 Fombonne has written over 260 scientific reports in peer reviewed journals and 40 book chapters.
 He was associate editor of the Journal of Autism and Developmental Disorders from 1994 to 2003.